The Tolay Fall Festival presents two weekends of old-time, nature-based fun from at Tolay Lake Regional Park southeast of Petaluma.

 - Explore the "Nighttime Creatures Barn" full of native and exotic snakes, birds of prey, tide pool animals, and taxidermied wildlife

-- Venture into the "Creepy Crawly Room," where tarantulas and scorpions glow under black lights
+- Venture into the "Creepy Crawly Room," where tarantulas, scorpions and jellyfish glow under black lights

 - Take a hayride to a pumpkin patch and find the perfect Halloween pumpkin